Anytime there is an affair, trauma is not far around the corner. This is the first in a 3-part series on PTSD and Affairs.

 Personally, I believe that many betrayed spouses develop PTSD after an affair.
 I am one of them who developed PTSD after my almost-husband had an affair.

 A couple of months ago, I started having a recurring dream that brought me back to the moment my fiancé was breaking off our soon to be marriage.
-I had the same dream every night and I woke up crying each morning and running to the bathroom to vomit.
+I had the same dream every night.
+I woke up crying each morning and running to the bathroom to vomit.
 The dream brought me back to the same emotional space I was in years ago and the dream was merciless.

 I had never seen a therapist in my life, but that situation brought me into therapy.
 The therapist told me that I was an emotionally healthy person who had developed PTSD as the result of a trauma.
 What confounded me was that I had not experienced any Adverse Childhood Experiences (according to the criteria) and yet I still developed PTSD.